Navigation

 - Reserve quarterly, semi-annual, and annual cycles for prepaid commitments or clients whose fiscal calendar requires it (e.g., invoicing on the 15th to align with their AP run).

-- Use Invoice on contract anniversary sparingly — typically for one-off annual renewals that must keep their own date and not collapse into the client's standard cycle.
+- Use Invoice on contract anniversary sparingly.
+It fits one-off annual renewals that must keep their own date instead of collapsing into the client's standard cycle.

 Tenant-wide view

-For a read-only spot-check of every client's cadence in one place, open Billing > Invoicing > Billing Cycles.
-The page lists each client's current cycle, anchor, and active contract assignments, with a View Client Billing link in the Actions column that opens the client's Billing tab.
-The list itself is read-only — all changes are made here on the client record.
+To spot-check every client's cadence in one place, open Billing > Invoicing > Billing Cycles.
+The page lists each client's current cycle, anchor, and active contract assignments.
+A View Client Billing link in the Actions column opens the client's Billing tab.
+The list itself is read-only.
+You make all changes here on the client record.

 Per-Client Feature Overrides

-- Zero Dollar Invoice Settings — controls whether $0 invoices are generated or suppressed for this client.
-Available controls:
+- Zero Dollar Invoice Settings: controls whether AlgaPSA generates or suppresses $0 invoices for this client.
+The controls are:

-- Invoice Handling — choose between Create as Draft and Create and Finalize for $0 invoices that are produced.
+- Invoice Handling: choose Create as Draft or Create and Finalize for the $0 invoices that are produced.

 Billing Tab — Contracts Sub-Tab

-The Contracts sub-tab lists the contracts assigned to this client and shows how each contract relates to the client's billing cycle.
-Use this view as a quick read-out of what the client is being billed for and to confirm that contracts are anchored to the correct cycle before generating invoices.
-Contract creation and editing itself is covered in 14.6.
+The Contracts sub-tab lists the contracts assigned to this client.
+It shows how each contract relates to the client's billing cycle.
+Use it to confirm what the client is billed for, and to check that contracts anchor to the correct cycle before you generate invoices.
+For creating and editing contracts, see 14.6.
 Creating Client Contracts.

 Billing Tab — Tax Rates Sub-Tab

-The Tax Rates sub-tab assigns a default tax rate to this client from the active tenant tax rates.
-A client-specific rate set here takes precedence over the region-based lookup driven by the Default Tax Region on the General sub-tab.
-Use this when a client has been negotiated a specific blended or fixed rate that should not be derived from the standard region table.
-Tenant tax rate definitions are managed in 14.4.
+On the Tax Rates sub-tab you assign this client a default tax rate from the active tenant tax rates.
+A client-specific rate set here wins over the region-based lookup that the Default Tax Region on the General sub-tab drives.
+Use it when you have negotiated a specific blended or fixed rate with a client, one that should not come from the standard region table.
+You manage the tenant's tax rate definitions in 14.4.
 Tax Rate Configuration.

 Tax Settings Tab (Sibling Tab)

 The Tax Settings tab is a top-level tab on the client record, not a sub-tab inside Billing.
-It captures the client's tax posture rather than its tax jurisdiction:
+It captures the client's tax posture, not its tax jurisdiction:

-- Tax Exempt — when enabled, no tax is applied to this client's invoices.
+- Tax Exempt: when enabled, AlgaPSA applies no tax to this client's invoices.

-- Tax Exemption Certificate — optional certificate identifier shown when Tax Exempt is enabled.
-The certificate field appears only after the Tax Exempt toggle is on.
+- Tax Exemption Certificate: an optional certificate identifier.
+The field appears only after you turn the Tax Exempt toggle on.

-- Tax Source — whether tax is calculated using the Internal engine or an External provider.
+- Tax Source: whether tax is calculated by the Internal engine or an External provider.

-Note that the Default Tax Region field is not on this tab.
+The Default Tax Region field is not on this tab.
 It is on the Billing tab's General sub-tab.
-The Tax Settings tab governs whether and how tax is applied; the region governs which rates are looked up.
+The Tax Settings tab decides whether and how tax applies.
+The region decides which rates AlgaPSA looks up.

 Best Practice